gatling/gatling/src/docs/content/reference/install/cloud/private-locations/aws/installation/index.md

 You can now configure a simulation to run on one or more of this Control Plane's locations!

-## Install instances using Terraform {#terraform}
+## Deploy infrastructure using Terraform {#terraform}

 Gatling provides Terraform modules to set up AWS infrastructure for Private Locations.
 One module specifies the load generator location(s), and the second module deploys the control plane.
-To use the Terraform module, visit our dedicated [GitHub repository](https://github.com/gatling/gatling-enterprise-control-plane-deployment)
+To use the Terraform module, visit our dedicated [GitHub repository](https://github.com/gatling/gatling-enterprise-control-plane-deployment/tree/main/terraform/examples/AWS-private-location)